Netscape (web browser): Netscape Navigator (Versions 1.0 to 4.8)

-Netscape Communicator (versions 4.5–4.8)
+Netscape Communicator (Versions 4.5 to 4.8)

 Netscape 4 addressed the problem of Netscape Navigator being used as both the name of the suite and the browser contained within it by renaming the suite to Netscape Communicator.

 After releasing five preview releases from 1996 to 1997, Netscape Corp. released the final version of Netscape Communicator in June 1997.
-This new version, more or less based on Netscape Navigator 3 Code, updated and added new features (such as support of certain CSS1 elements, minimal dynamic font support and the proprietary object element).
+This new version, more or less based on Netscape Navigator 3 Code, updated and added new features (such as support of certain CSS1 elements, minimal dynamic font support, and the proprietary object element).
 The new suite was successful, despite increasing competition from Internet Explorer 4.0 and problems with the outdated browser core.
-The Communicator suite was made up of Netscape Navigator, Netscape Mail and Newsgroups, Netscape Address Book and Netscape Composer (an HTML editor, which later became Mozilla Composer and eventually was split off into a completely separate product, Nvu).
-In October 1998 version 4.5 of Netscape Communicator was released.
-This new version featured various functionality improvements, especially in the Mail/News component, but did not update the browser core (which, in its functionality, was basically identical with version 4.08).
+The Communicator suite was made up of Netscape Navigator, Netscape Mail and Newsgroups, Netscape Address Book, and Netscape Composer (an HTML editor, which later became Mozilla Composer and eventually was split off into a completely separate product, Nvu).
+In October 1998, version 4.5 of Netscape Communicator was released.
+This new version featured various functionality improvements, especially in the Mail/News component, but did not update the browser core (which, in its functionality, was basically identical to version 4.08).
 Only one month later, Netscape Communications Corporation was bought by AOL.
 A standalone version of Netscape Navigator was still available, but this was discontinued after version 4.08 for Windows.
-Standalone versions for other operating systems such as Unix/Linux were maintained up to version 4.8.
+Standalone versions for other operating systems, such as Unix/Linux, were maintained up to version 4.8.

 On January 22, 1998, Netscape Communications Corporation announced that all future versions of their software would be free of charge and developed by an Open Source Community (Mozilla).
 Netscape Communicator 5.0 was announced (codenamed "Gromit").
-But there were significant delays to the release of Netscape's next major version and Communicator therefore aged badly over the many years it was still used.
+But there were significant delays to the release of Netscape's next major version and Communicator; therefore aged badly over the many years it was still used.
 As a result of this, and a more advanced support of HTML 4, CSS, DOM, and ECMAScript by Internet Explorer starting with version 4, the more up-to-date Internet Explorer 5.0 became the market leader.
-In November 1998 work on Netscape 5.0 was cancelled in favor of developing a completely new program from scratch.
+In November 1998, work on Netscape 5.0 was canceled in favor of developing a completely new program from scratch.

-Netscape Communicator 5.0 (cancelled)
+Netscape Communicator 5.0 (Canceled)

 Netscape 5.0 (codenamed "Gromit") was a continuation of the 4.x code, but only two pre-alpha versions were written, one based on original Communicator code (with layout engine stability and performance enhancements to the 4.0 codebase, codenamed Mariner) and another using the Gecko layout engine.

 Though Netscape had originally intended to deploy Mariner and later replace it with Gecko (which had been developed from scratch), Netscape 5 and Mariner were scrapped completely.
-However, the versions continued to be numbered as if it had been released.
+However, the versions continued to be numbered as if they had been released.

 Netscape formed the Mozilla Foundation and developed the Mozilla Application Suite using Gecko.
 The open-source Mozilla browser was in turn used as the basis for Netscape 6.